championing the brave new world

-Curiously, the fatal and disastrous year of 1982 ended with the publication of the allegorical Clarke novel, 2010: Odyssey Two (1982), just in time to make a great Christmas present for sadolescent geeks such as myself.
-Fittingly, given that Gibson implicitly addressed 2001: A SPACE ODYSSEY in ‘Hinterlands’, Clarke implicitly addressed Gibson in the form of Victor Millson in 2010: Odyssey Two.
+Curiously, the fatal and disastrous year of 1982 ended with the publication of the allegorical Clarke docufiction novel 2010: odyssey two (1982), just in time to make a great Christmas present for sadolescent geeks such as myself.
+Fittingly, given that Gibson implicitly addressed 2001: A SPACE ODYSSEY in “Hinterlands”, Clarke implicitly addressed Gibson in the form of Victor Millson in 2010: odyssey two.
 Alas, five months later, Gibson’s implicit dislike of Lucas and the STAR WARS Classic Trilogy proved all too knowing and prescient, as Lucas crashed and burned as executive producer of the twilit, allegorical, CGI enhanced, Ozian themed, Lucas executive produced and implicitly Spielberg roasting Richard Marquand indie docufeature film STAR WARS EPISODE VI: RETURN OF THE JEDI (1983).
-Thus, it was no surprise that Gibson implicitly addressed Clarke and the TZ disaster, jeered Lucas and revisited many elements from ‘Burning Chrome’ and ‘Johnny Mnemonic’ like the decayed but hi-tech future where the wealthy who understood the new digital technology and the poor who did not both used natural drugs like marijuana or manmade drugs like LSD to escape from the stress, tension, loneliness, despair and embarrassment of their lives, turning drug dealers into the new middle class middlemen and women, and where paper books and money had been replaced by digital versions; the cyberspace matrix; Chiba City; the multinational and implicitly Hollywood studio linked corporate ‘zaibatsu’ Ono-Sendai; their nemesis, the implicitly Lucasfilm linked yakuza group the Sons of the Neon Chrysanthemum; simstim-simulated stimuli, the latest sensory perception recording technology that had replaced the ASP of ‘Fragments Of A Hologram Rose’ and may have just symbolized television, as its main star was Tally Isham-as well as an interest in watches to add to an interest in chrome, coffee, drugs and neon plus the Finn to boot when Gibson returned with his first twilit, allegorical, CGI enhanced and Ozian themed indie tech noir novel Neuromancer (1984), fittingly published on Canada Day, July 1, 1984.
+Thus, it was no surprise that Gibson implicitly addressed Clarke and the TZ disaster, jeered Lucas and revisited many elements from “Burning Chrome” and “Johnny Mnemonic” like the decayed but hi-tech future where the wealthy who understood the new digital technology and the poor who did not both used natural drugs like marijuana or manmade drugs like LSD to escape from the stress, tension, loneliness, despair and embarrassment of their lives, turning drug dealers into the new middle class middlemen and women, and where paper books and money had been replaced by digital simulacrum; the cyberspace matrix; Chiba City; the multinational and implicitly Hollywood studio linked corporate “zaibatsu” Ono-Sendai; their nemesis, the implicitly Lucasfilm linked yakuza group the Sons of the Neon Chrysanthemum; simstim-simulated stimuli, the latest sensory perception recording technology that had replaced the ASP of “Fragments Of A Hologram Rose” and may have just symbolized television, as its main star was Tally Isham-as well as an interest in watches to add to an interest in chrome, coffee, drugs and neon plus the Finn to boot when Gibson returned with his first twilit, allegorical, CGI enhanced and Ozian themed indie tech noir novel Neuromancer (1984), fittingly published on Canada Day, July 1, 1984.

 an almost permanent adrenaline high,